arfar/magic_finder/README.md

 ## Example Usage (with `rofi`)

 Let's try find Black Lotus, but we did a typo.
-Run the `magic_finder_search_with_rofi.sh` script and input your typo.
+Run the `magic_finder_rofi` binary and input your typo.

 ![search with typo](images/first.png)